labnof/MFinder/README.md

 # MFinder

-This is a Geolocational App that help Muslims find mosques in Finland.
+This is a Geolocational App Finland.